 Ableton certified trainer and seasoned live performer, Timo Preece, walks us through key concepts for building and maintaining a successful live performance setup in this video tutorial.

-In part 4 of our series exploring musical genres and the influential artists and songs that have characterised and inspired them, Hollin Jones explores Pop music from its birth to now.
+In part 6 of our series exploring musical genres, and the defining artists, tracks and gear that have been instrumental in them, Hollin Jones puts House under the microscope.

 Beats are at the heart of many different kinds of music.
 Here are some of the best drum software tools around, for your consideration!

 While having a DJ gear setup you can rely on is great, getting stuck in familiar patterns can lead to predictable live performances.
 In this tutorial Sara Simms explores how to evolve your DJ setup.